pioardi/ring-election/README.md

 <h2 id="overview">Overview and rationale</h2>
-In modern systems, data partitioning is often guaranteed by a distributed database (for example, cassandra),but often it is also needed to distribute the application load to make the system scalable so that every data is processed by a single instance. <br>
+In modern systems it is often needed to distribute the application load to make the system scalable so that every data is processed by a single instance. <br>
-Ring-election is a driver that implements a distributed algorithm , each node can obtain data that are part of the partitions of which it is owner and work on them. <br>
+Ring-election is a driver that implements a distributed algorithm that assigns to each node the partitions to work on .
+In a simple use case each node can obtain data that are part of the partitions of which it is owner and work on them. <br>
 The algorithm will assign to each node one or more partitions to work with.<br>
 A node will be removed if it does not send an hearth beat for a while , this process is called heart check.<br>
 Each node in the ring will have an ID and a priority , if the leader node will die the node with lower priority will be elect as leader.
+If a node